Irma Arguello

-Irma Arguello is an international security expert from Argentina.
-She founded and chairs the Nonproliferation for Global Security Foundation (NPSGLOBAL), a private, non-profit initiative oriented to help reduce risks derived from the proliferation and use of armaments, with a special emphasis on weapons of mass destruction.
-The organization is also devoted to building up adequate and opportune responses to such threats at all levels in order to increase global security.
+Irma Arguello is an Argentine international security expert, strategist, and founder and chair of the Nonproliferation for Global Security Foundation (NPSGLOBAL).
+Her work focuses on international security and nuclear risk reduction.
+In recent years, her work has expanded to include emerging technologies and artificial intelligence, including analysis of AI governance and global security implications.

 She is also a political referent and communicator in her country, Argentina.
 In 2023, she created the Iniciativa Republicana Foundation, a non-governmental organization devoted to preserving the democratic and republican values that inspire free societies worldwide.

 Education

 Arguello has a degree in Physics Science from the University of Buenos Aires, including a master's degree in Business Administration from IDEA/Wharton School, as well as completed Defense and Security studies (Master level) at the Escuela de Defensa Nacional, Argentina.

 Career

 Her broad knowledge of nuclear issues related to her vast working experience led her, after her graduation, to work as a scientist at the CNEA (National Atomic Energy Commission of Argentina) for the LPR (Laboratory of Radio-chemical Processes Project).
 This included the design of an Argentine reprocessing plant located in Ezeiza, outside Buenos Aires City.

 In the private sector, she has held managerial positions in multinational companies such as the Latin American Petrochemical Association and ExxonMobil Corporation, where she focused on strategic planning, business analysis, communications, and human resources.

 In addition to her activities in NPSGLOBAL (An institution where she is the Chief of the postgraduate course in international security, disarmament, and Non-proliferation), she is the Head of the Secretariat of the Latin American and Caribbean Leadership Network for Nuclear Disarmament and Nonproliferation, an organization which congregates prominent high-level former state-persons and leaders in the region in order to influence the definition of state policies to propose measures to reduce global/regional nuclear risks.